tomato42/tls13-spec/draft-ietf-tls-tls13.md

 not necessary to establish the Cipher Suite.
 The server will then send its certificate in a Certificate message if it is to be authenticated.
 The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.
+If the server is authenticated by a certificate, it will then send a ServerConfiguration message to provide its semi-static key pair, which is combined with the client's ephemeral key to form a static secret which is used to authenticate the server.
-Finally, if the server is authenticated, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
-This serves both to authenticate the server and to establish the integrity of the negotiation.
-Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the shared secret and demonstrates that the server and client have agreed upon the same keys.
+Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the static secret and demonstrates that the server and client have agreed upon the same keys and that the server's ephemeral key is bound to its authenticated semi-static key pair.
 [[TODO: If the server is not requesting client authentication, it MAY start sending application data following the Finished, though the server has no way of knowing who will be receiving the data.
 Add this.]]